soos3d/apeworx-ape-chainstack-tutorial/README.md

 This repo contains an Ape project and the tutorial shows you how to install the Ape framework, the Chainstack plugin, and how to deploy and interact with smart contracts.

-This tutorial is based on this [Ape tutorial from the Chainstack blog]().
+This tutorial is based on this [Ape tutorial from the Chainstack blog](). (link to be added when the article is live)

 ## Table of contents